LuvuyoBhele/Hangman/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 If you’d like to add new features or improve the code, please fork the repo and submit a PR.

-👉 Would you like me to also **write a sample `names_hangman.py` file** for you, so your README includes a ready-to-use word list?
-That way, anyone cloning your repo can run the game immediately without setup issues.